 Mathlein, Rolf 1943.
 Undersökningar rörande förrådsskadedjur.
 III.
 Svartbruna mjölbaggen, Tribolium destructor Uytt.
 Ett nytt, ekonomiskt viktigt skadedjur (Investigation of Pests of Stored Products III.
 The Dark Brown Flour Beetle, Tribolium destructor, a New Economically Important Pest).
 Meddelande Vaxtskyddsanstalt 41, Stockholm (RAE 31: 438-440, 1943 – Tribolium destructor was first found in Sweden in 1934, 50 infestation records were reported between 1934 and 1943 and there was concern that it may become widely distributed there.
 Tribolium destuctor has been present in Sweden for several years despite repeated eradication campaigns.
 Adults have wings but have not been observed to fly.
 Cheyletus eruditus attacks eggs and young larvae in cultures. ) See Sokoloff 1974 p.
 61, 85, 215.

 McKirdy, Simon J., Simon O’Connor, Melissa L. Thomas, Kristin L. Horton, Angus Williams, Darryl Hardie, Grey T. Coupland, and Johann van der Merwe.
 2019.
 Biosecurity risks posed by a large sea-going passenger vessel: challenges of terrestrial arthropod species detection and eradication.
 Scientific reports 9(1): 1-14.
-Detection of Tribolium destructor Uytt., a high-risk non-indigenous species to Australia, triggered an eradication effort on the vessel.
+The Europia, one of the largest passenger ferries in the world, was built in 1993, for 20 years carried passengers between Tallinn, Estonia and Helsinki, Finland and its interior was thoroughly refurbished and inspected for pests prior to voyage to Australia.
+Tribolium destructor, a high-risk non-indigenous species to Australia, must have initially been present at low levels but it was not discovered until it had increased in numbers during the voyage to Australian waters.

 Ming, Qinglei, Jiafei Shen, Chao Cheng, and Zhaojun Feng.
 2015.
 Genetic relationships between Tribolium castaneum and T. confusum based on mitochondrial DNA sequences.
 Pakistan Journal of Zoology 47(5): 1405-1412.
 (Phylogeny incorporating two other Tribolium flour beetle species revealed that, the two species pairs, T. castaneum and T. freemani, and T. confusum and T. destructor, were more closely related than T. castaneum and T. confusum, which was not completely consistent with the phylogenetic relationships inferred from morphological data.Tribolium destructor is much darker than T. castaneum and T. confusum.)